noahnisbet/numpyronodemodels/README.md

 First import NodeModel from numpyronodemodels after installation.

-After, create a NodeModels object and in the constructor pass in any constants as a dictionary where the key will a parameter be used in node_functions.
+After, create a NodeModel object and in the constructor pass in any constants as a key value pair in a dictionary where the key will be a parameter in any node_function you wish.

 ```
 from numpyronodemodels import NodeModel